jhpyle/docassemble/_docs/objects.md

 {% endhighlight %}

-The fact that each [`DAObject`] has only one intrinsic name can lead to confusion in interviews if you are not careful.
+The fact that each [`DAObject`] has only one intrinsic name can lead to confusion in DALang if you are not careful.
 For example, suppose you try the following:

 {% include side-by-side.html demo="branch-error" %}